KatyBrown/KB_best_practice_coding_researchers/lessons/writing_readable_code/wrc_python_style_guides_2_pep8_specifics.md

 4. `Style guides (such as pep8) are important.`

-Which of the following Python statements is correctly formatted?
+Which of the following Python statements is pep8 compliant?

 1.
 ```python
 y = ( x / 2 ) + 1
 ```

-2
+2.
 ```python
 y = ( x / 2) + 1
 ```